crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 That was only half the problem.
 One protocol can be used by many providers, but one provider can also speak many protocols.
 OpenAI speaks Chat Completions and Responses; Vertex AI speaks Gemini, Claude, Mistral, and open models, all through different API shapes.
 The old design had no good way to express that.

 In 2.0, providers register the protocols they speak and choose one for each model.
-Here is the actual routing in the Vertex AI provider:
+Here is the chat-routing part of the Vertex AI provider, leaving its other operations out:

 ```ruby
 class VertexAI < Provider